rciam/simplesamlphp-module-themevanilla/README.md

 After these steps the css files will be in the directory `themevanilla/www/resources/css`

-You can change the settings of this theme from the file:
+You can change the settings of this theme from the files:
-`themevanilla/www/resources/sass/_settings_custom.scss`
+* `themevanilla/www/resources/sass/_settings.scss`

 There you will see the following variables:

   - $btn-action: background color of primary button
   - $btn-warning: $carrot-orange;
   - $footer-bg: footer background color
   - $footer-text: color of the text in the footer
   - $footer-link: color of the links in the footer
   - $btn-footer-text: text color of button that is in the footer
   - $btn-footer-border: border color of button that is in the footer

+* `themevanilla/www/resources/sass/_colors.scss`

+In this file you can add or change color settings.

+* `themevanilla/www/resources/sass/_idps_buttons.scss`
+In this file you can add or modify settings that are related with the login buttons that have a logo.

 After you change this file you need to produce the css file that the browser will serve.
 You can do that by running: `sass --update sass:css`, as mentioned